Teach any Edexcel IGCSE module : A divided union: civil rights in the USA, 1945–74, no prep needed!

 - The impact of civil rights protests, 1960–74

 - Freedom riders, Anniston fire bombing, sit-ins and voting rights and the Meredith Case.
 The methods and activities of Martin Luther King.
-The Birmingham and Washington Peace Marches and the ‘Dream’ speech.
+The Birmingham Campaign, the Washington March and the ‘Dream’ speech.
 The failure of the Mississippi Freedom Summer.
 The impact of protest on civil rights legislation of the 1960s.
 Selma and voting rights.
 The Nation of Islam and the work of Malcolm X. Reasons for the growth of Black Power and its impact, including the 1968 Olympics; the influence of Stokely Carmichael.
 The impact of race riots especially in the Watts District.
 The Black Panther movement and the roles of Bobby Seale and Huey Newton.

 - Other protest movements: students, women, anti–Vietnam